 If acceptance status isn’t the only thing standing in your way of choosing the right program, we can help.
 In this short video, we walk you through each step of the program search — making the whole process simple and straightforward.

-Knowing the Deadlines
+Know the Program Deadlines

-Understanding Your Funding Offers
+Understanding Your Degree Funding Offers

 Comparing Lifestyle Compatibility

-The best way to get a sense of what it’s like to be a student is to ask one.
-If the department offers a chance to visit campus, take advantage of it if you haven’t been before.
-You can talk to current students to learn what the graduate student community is like.
-They are your best source of advice on accessible housing, where to hang out and shop.
+The best way to understand what it’s like to be a student is to ask one.
+If the department offers a chance to visit the campus, take advantage of it if you haven’t been before.
+Talk to current students to learn what the graduate student community is like — they’re your best source of advice on accessible housing, how to get around and where to hang out and shop.

 For those programs whose offers you are declining, pay them a courtesy by submitting your decision in the format that they’ve requested, whether it’s logging into an application portal or returning a contract by email.
 This gives the most accurate information to the department and lets them know they can open up your spot to another deserving student.

 When you’re ready to accept the offer that best meets your needs, follow the department’s instructions and reply by the deadline to ensure your spot is secure.
 Then celebrate — because you’re officially a PhD student!

 Still in the application process?

 Check out "How to Get a PhD: A Guide to